aws-cloudformation/cfn-language-discussion/RFCs/0011-DeletionPolicy.md

 # Motivation

 CloudFormation customers expect to use conditions and intrinsic functions as a value for a `DeletionPolicy` and `UpdateReplacePolicy` Resource attributes as they can do elsewhere in the template.
-Main ask from our customers was to determine values for the policies using conditions based on Parameters.
+Main ask from our customers was to allow them to vary DeletionPolicy and UpdateReplacePolicy values based on development stage, which tends to be passed in as a parameter, e.g., allow resource deletion in Dev stages but not Prod.
 This RFC proposes to support not only such use case but also other intrinsic function usages and Pseudo-parameter references.

 * References
     * https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/162 (148 thumbs up)